mhrimaz/AwesomeJavaFX/README.md

 - [Harmonic Code](http://harmoniccode.blogspot.de/) - You should see how he's playing with JavaFX! by [Gerrit Grunwald](https://twitter.com/hansolo_).
 - [JavaFX Daily](http://paper.li/net0pyr/1312275601) - JavaFX Daily Photos, Article and Links by [Michael Heinrichs](http://twitter.com/net0pyr).
 - [JavaFX Delight](http://www.jensd.de/wordpress/) - [Jens Deters](https://twitter.com/Jerady) blog about Java/JavaFX.
+- [JFX Central](https://www.jfx-central.com/) - Home to anything JavaFX related.
+A website, desktop app and mobile app fully generated with JavaFX providing a lot of information about JavaFX.
+Sources and data are opensource GitHub projects.
 - [JPereda's Coding Blog](http://jperedadnr.blogspot.de/) - Outstanding Java/JavaFX Articles by [José Pereda](https://twitter.com/JPeredaDnr).
 - [Kware](http://www.kware.net/) - A blog about JavaFX by Christoph Keimel.
 - [Pixel Duke](https://www.pixelduke.com) - Several articles on JavaFX from someone who has worked with JavaFX since its first beta release, for example, he was the author of a component that allowed Swing and JavaFX interoperability in the first versions of JavaFX when that was still not possible.
 The blog owner is a [JavaFX and Swing Freelancer and Consultant](http://www.pixelduke.com) or more generally a Front End Freelancer and Consultant who's also a Software Designer.